 - Monitor: This setting reduces the low frequencies.

 The speaker’s high pass filter can be switched to off, one hundred and twenty HZ, or one hundred HZ.
 This can be done in order to facilitate the use of the full range cabinet using a sub.
-There’s also an XLR link complete with a stereo and mono select, as well as a button that allows you to disable the LED light that’s located on the front of the speaker.
+There’s also an XLR link complete with a stereo and mono select, as well as a button that allows you to disable the LED light that’s located on the front of the unit.

 Last of all, there are four LED lights that indicate: